 Commercial expeditions on Everest began in 1992, Phys.org reports.
 The first expedition was made up of 65 customers and 22 Sherpas — so three paying climbers for each local professional.

 Today, Phys.org says that expeditions have two or three Sherpas acting as support staff for each paying client.
 They carry the clients’ gear, cook them food, and remove much of the challenge so less skilled mountaineers can make the climb.
-Phys.org reports that a record 1,000 or more climbers will reach the summit this year.
+Phys.org reports that a record 1,000 or more climbers would reach the summit in 2023.